CircuitVerse/Interactive-Book/docs/nand_gate_method.md

 F(A, B, C, D) = AB' + C'D
 ```

-### Step 1: Double Negation
+### Step 1: Double negation
-Since the NAND gate is a combination of a NOT gate and an AND gate, first apply a double negation to the entire expression so that you are able to standardize it later on.
+Since the NAND gate is a combination of a NOT gate and an AND gate, we first apply a double negation to the entire expression so that we are able to standardize it later on.

 Adding a double negation does not alter the inherent value of the expression as a double negation always nullifies itself.